takos22/timathon-for-students/README.md

 ---

 My submission for the 2nd Timathon.
-I made a website around the "For Students" theme:
+I made a website alone around the "For Students" theme:

 - a website
 - an API for that website

+Doing all this alone was really hard but I somehow managed to pull it off.

 ## 📝 Table of Contents